 Learning Lessons in Teen Parenting

-Having been a teen mum herself Alicia Lynne (Alexandra Holden) always wanted more for her daughter Jennifer (Sammi Hanratty) but history has a way of repeating itself when at 16 she also falls pregnant with the dad, Randy (Michael Grant), not wanting anything to do with them.
-It makes things difficult at the Lynne home as Jennifer and Alicia lock horns over the baby and the mistakes whilst Alicia's partner Walter (Jeff Branson) keeps telling Alicia that baby Zoe is not her problem.
-But when Zoe is abducted it brings out Jennifer's maternal instinct as she realises how much Zoe means to her and makes Alicia realise how much her daughter needs her.
+Having been a teen mum herself Alicia Lynne (Alexandra Holden - Mind Games) always wanted more for her daughter Jennifer (Sammi Hanratty - The Lost Medallion: The Adventures of Billy Stone).
+But history has a way of repeating itself when at 16 Jennifer also falls pregnant with the dad, Randy (Michael Grant - Reading, Writing & Romance), not wanting anything to do with them.
+It makes things difficult at the Lynne home as Jennifer and Alicia lock horns over the baby and the mistakes whilst Alicia's partner Walter (Jeff Branson - Christmas in Homestead) keeps telling Alicia that baby Zoe is not their problem.
+But when Zoe is abducted Jennifer's maternal instinct comes flooding out as she realises how much she loves Zoe whilst Alicia realises how much her daughter needs her.

-About 30 minutes into "Zoe Gone", also known as "Abducting Zoe", we get the kidnapping of the baby in the park before that we get plenty of build up to establish certain things.
-One is that Jennifer has made the same mistake as her mum Alicia and this is the perfect set up as we have a teen mum wishing she wasn't as the care free life she had is gone.
-But at the same time we have the mother angry because her daughter who she wanted so much more for has made the same mistake she did and knows that in becoming a teen mum she has changed her life, but she takes that anger out on her daughter.
+About 30 minutes into "Zoe Gone", also known as "Abducting Zoe", we get the abduction of baby Zoe in the park, but before that we get plenty of build up to set the scene.
+One thing we learn is that Jennifer has made the same mistake as her mum Alicia and this is the perfect set up as we have a teen mum wishing she wasn't as the care free life she had is now gone.
+But at the same time we have the mother angry and disappointed because her daughter, who she wanted so much more for, has made the same mistake she did and she knows that in becoming a teen mum she has changed her life, yet she takes that anger out on her daughter.